LolitaDias/API-Challenge/README.md

-* A starter code for Citipy has been provided.
-However, if you're craving an extra challenge, push yourself to learn how it works: [citipy Python library](https://pypi.python.org/pypi/citipy).
-Before you try to incorporate the library into your analysis, start by creating simple test cases outside your main script to confirm that you are using it correctly.
-Too often, when introduced to a new library, students get bogged down by the most minor of errors -- spending hours investigating their entire code -- when, in fact, a simple and focused test would have shown their basic utilization of the library was wrong from the start.
-Don't let this be you!

 * Part of our expectation in this challenge is that you will use critical thinking skills to understand how and why we're recommending the tools we are.
 What is Citipy for?
 Why would you use it in conjunction with the OpenWeatherMap API?
 How would you do so?